dexie/dexie-website/cloud/docs/access-control.md

 The invitation step is important in non-enterprise use cases because it protects other users from unwillingly starting to see new data showing up in their app without their acceptance - data that could potentially confuse them or delude them to mix it up with authentic data.

 For enterprise use cases, Dexie Cloud also has a server side REST API that enables realm and bulk member management without requiring an invititation step.
-The client of such an API could typically sync users from a directiry with realm members in Dexie Cloud.
+The client of such an API could typically sync users from a directory with realm members in Dexie Cloud.

 ## Realms

 A realm represents an access controlled partition of data.
-All objects in your database are connected to a realm via the `realmId` property also when that property isn't explicitely set.
-The realmId property of any object will implicitely be set to the private realmId of the object creator.
+All objects in your database are connected to a realm via the `realmId` property also when that property isn't explicitly set.
+The realmId property of any object will implicitly be set to the private realmId of the object creator.
 Every user has its own unique realmId that is private for that user only.

 New realms can be created by anyone but they are of little use unless that user invites members and the members accepts the invitation.